Where to go for a tasty brunch in Norwich

 Cosy, stylish, bohemian interiors and tasty grub on the brunch menu, the Bicycle Shop on St Benedicts Street is a laid back place to enjoy a lazy brunch.

 Check the board as brunch specials change often.
 Past dishes have included the Bicycle Shop Baked Bean Burrito with guacamole and sour cream; and a black pudding, bacon and potato hash with poached eggs and toast.
 The eggs Benedict are “amazing” according to one satisfied customer.

 Brunch is served every day until around 5pm (except Sunday)

 On pretty St Giles Street is The Cherry Leaf coffee shop, housed in a regal Georgian building and serving freshly brewed coffee and tempting cakes.

-The weekday breakfast/brunch menu consists of light options such as porridge with mixed berries, seeds and a drizzle of maple syrup; but the weekend menu is augmented with dishes such as the hearty Cherryleaf breakfast which consists of two rashers of local bacon, two sausages, two poached eggs, mushroom, tomato, baked beans, and toast with butter – phew!
+The weekday breakfast/brunch menu has light options such as porridge with mixed berries; but the weekend menu is augmented with dishes including the hearty Cherryleaf breakfast which consists of two rashers of local bacon, two sausages, two poached eggs, mushroom, tomato, baked beans, and toast with butter.

 2-4 Earlham House Shops, Earlham Road